-13. For three years, Ms. Puris, based out of New York, was one of the highest-ranking executives working on the TikTok product.
+- 13. For nearly three years, Ms. Puris, based out of New York, was one of the highest-ranking executives working on the TikTok product.
 When she joined the Company, only a few hundred people at most were dedicated to the TikTok product and the ad spend on the platform was merely a rounding error for marketers.
 The name TikTok did not resonate for the vast majority of people over the age of 18, but the platform had promise.
-Ms. Puris was inspired by the opportunity to join a start-up that seemed to be catching fire, with a user experience that was described as "the last sunny corner of the internet."

-14. During her employment, Ms. Puris' accomplishments were myriad, including, inter alia:

-- Developing, leading and inspiring three exceptional teams, defining organizational models, roles and deliverables, and ensuring excellence in their work through campaigns that launched in every region of the world; - Developing the creative ideas that put TikTok on the map for marketers, not only by sharing radical ideas for advertising but equally igniting the revenue pipeline, which continues to fuel TikTok's success today; - Delivering visions and thought leadership at a time when TikTok did not know how to communicate their competitive position to the industry; - Building strategic recommendations, systems and tools to ensure transparency and collaboration between her global organizations through to regional teams; - Being a steadfast advocate for her team, never faltering in her efforts to fuel their creative talent and ensuring their needs were raised to executive leadership;
+Ms. Puris was inspired by the opportunity to join a start-up that seemed to be catching fire, with a user experience that was described as "the last sunny corner of the internet." - 14.
+During her employment, Ms. Puris' accomplishments were myriad, including, inter alia: - Developing, leading and inspiring three exceptional teams, defining organizational models, roles and deliverables, and ensuring excellence in their work through thousands of campaigns that launched in every region of the world; - Developing the creative ideas that put TikTok on the map for marketers, not only by sharing radical ideas for advertising but equally igniting the revenue pipeline, which continues to fuel TikTok's success today; - Delivering visions and thought leadership at a time when TikTok did not know how to communicate their competitive position to the industry;

-- Serving as a frequent public speaker for TikTok.
+- Building strategic recommendations, systems and tools to ensure transparency and collaboration between her global organizations through to regional teams; - Being a steadfast advocate for her team, never faltering in her efforts to fuel their creative talent and ensuring their needs were raised to executive leadership; - Serving as a frequent public speaker for TikTok.
 During 2020, while TikTok was facing a shutdown and confusion ensued about the future of the company, Ms. Puris did more public speaking than anyone else in the Company; and - Consistently delivering ideas that did not exist on anyone's roadmaps, on top of her remit based on her commitment to the success of TikTok.
-For example, she proactively drafted TikTok's first Diversity Mission.

-15. Notwithstanding Ms. Puris' outstanding performance and contributions to TikTok and ByteDance at large, however, Defendants acted as a single and/or joint employer to maliciously discriminate against her because of her age and the fact that she is a woman.
-Then, when Ms. Puris began experiencing significant health issues because of the discrimination to which she was being subjected, Defendants callously failed to accommodate her in any way and interfered with her rights to take leave under the Family and Medical Leave Act ("FMLA").

-16. Finally, when she complained about this unlawful misconduct, as well as overt sexual harassment to which she was subjected, Ms. Puris was retaliated against and ultimately fired mere days after making a complaint to Wendy Jimenez, the Head of Global HR for TTI, concerning sexual harassment, age and gender discrimination.

-17. The existence of this discrimination and retaliation is not merely Mr. Puris' supposition, nor is the fact that the Defendants are a joint or single employer and/or aided and abetted the discrimination to which Ms. Puris was subjected.
+For example, she proactively drafted TikTok's first Diversity Mission. - 15.
+Notwithstanding Ms. Puris' outstanding performance and contributions to TikTok and ByteDance at large, however, Defendants acted as a single and/or joint employer to maliciously discriminate against her because of her age and the fact that she is a woman.
+Then, when Ms. Puris began experiencing significant health issues because of the discrimination, daily harassment and hostile work environment to which she was being subjected, Defendants callously failed to accommodate her in any way and interfered with her rights to take leave under the Family and Medical Leave Act ("FMLA"). - 16.
+Finally, when she complained about this unlawful misconduct, as well as overt sexual harassment to which she was subjected, Ms. Puris was retaliated against and ultimately fired mere days after making a complaint to Wendy Jimenez, the Head of Global HR for TTI, concerning sexual harassment, age and gender discrimination. - 17.
+The existence of this discrimination and retaliation is not merely Ms. Puris' supposition, nor is the fact that the Defendants are a joint or single employer and/or aided and abetted the discrimination to which Ms. Puris was subjected.